kaviramsv/tinyapp/README.md

 ## How to test

--App uses Mocah and chai to test the helper functions -Run npm test to test if the helper function retrieves data pertaining to the client
+- App uses Mocah and chai to test the helper functions
+- Run npm test to test if the helper function retrieves data pertaining to the client